christianhujer/christianhujer.github.io/_posts/2015-08-03-Echo-in-Java-and-many-other-languages.md

 # Conclusions

 It's obvious that there's more than one way to solve a problem.
+Languages which provide a proper `join()` function via the API somehow make the life easier.
+Of all the languages that do not provide such a `join()` function and the writes are performed immediately, I like the solution in Prolog best.

 ## Java 8 is awesome - almost!